Westernohe

 Westernohe is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The community lies in the Westerwald between Siegen (34 km to the north), Wetzlar (28 km to the east) and Limburg (24 km to the south).
 Westernohe belongs to the Verbandsgemeinde of Rennerod, a kind of collective municipality.
 Its seat is in the like-named town.
 In Westernohe itself is a big campground of the Deutsche Pfadfinderschaft Sankt Georg (DPSG).

 History

-In 1059, Westernohe had its first documentary mention as Westernaha.
+In 1059, Westernohe had its first documented mention as Westernaha.

 Tug of war incident

-In 1995, 650 young scouts participated in a tug of war competition.
-When the rope broke, only 30 seconds into the tug, two children were killed and 102 participants suffered injuries.
+In 1995, 650 young scouts participated in a tug-of-war competition.
+When the rope broke, only 20 seconds into the tug, two children were killed and 102 participants suffered injuries.
 The rope was judged to be unsuited for the use in the related court case.

 Politics

 The municipal council is made up of 12 council members who were elected in a majority vote in a municipal election on 13 June 2004.